jarjut/jarjut/README.md

 ### Hi there I’m a mobile developer with a focus on Flutter development 👋

-- 🌱 I’m currently learning Flutter and implementing clean architecture principles to create robust, scalable mobile applications.
+- 🌱 I’m currently developing my skills in Flutter and implementing clean architecture principles to create robust and scalable applications.
+At the same time, my curiosity in blockchain and web3 technologies drives me to delve deeper into this field and learn more about its potential impact on various industries.
 <!-- - My goal is to become a skilled Flutter developer who can create high-quality, reliable apps. -->

 [![CodeWarsBadge](https://www.codewars.com/users/jarjut/badges/small)](https://www.codewars.com/users/jarjut)